Esra2brahmi/Esra2Brahmi/README.md

 ## Hey there 👋 I'm Isra!

 🎓 I'm a 22-year-old Software Engineering student from Tunisia 🇹🇳
-💡 Passionate about **learning**, building things, and solving problems — especially when life feels a bit overwhelming 😅
+💡 Passionate about **learning**, building things, and solving problems.
 🧠 Currently diving into the worlds of **AI/ML** and **DevOps**, while still keeping my love for bdevelopement clean and strong.

 ---